 8.0 PDP’s Future Sustainability

-- Supporting evidence-based education and training adds substantial value to the development, management, and delivery of government-related services.
+- supporting evidence-based education and training adds a useful, substantial benefit to the development, management, and delivery of government services.

-- Practicing the principles of adult learning theory, best practices in organization development, and effective classroom-to-job learning experiences are an essential aspect of workforce development.
+- practicing the principles of adult learning theory produces best practices in organization development and effective classroom-to-job learning experiences, which are an essential aspect of workforce development.

-- Helping public agencies and those who work in or for the public service perform more effectively and efficiently makes a difference in their ability to provide much-needed services to their respective constituents.
+- assisting public agencies and those who work in or for the public service to perform more effectively and efficiently makes a significant difference in their ability to provide much-needed services to their respective constituents.

-In steadfastly following these guiding principles, throughout its history, PDP has consistently built a strong sustainable model for the immediate present and its pending future through activities that:
+Steadily following these guiding principles throughout its history, PDP has progressively built a strong and sustainable model for the immediate present and its pending future through activities that:

-- Stress PDP’s support of the University’s public and community service mission.
+- underscore PDP’s support of the University’s public and community engagement service mission.

-- Demonstrate the significant connection between effectively transforming policy to practice.
+- demonstrate the significant connection of effectively transforming policy to practice.

-To maintain its sustainability, PDP will definitely explore the expansion of its program offerings in a number of areas such as; instructor-led training, web-based training and webinars; self-paced training, mobile learning, and blended learning.
-Over the past two decades e-learning, which has progressively increased in acceptance, has become a valuable component of PDP’s portfolio and will continue to be highlighted as an important mode for training.
+To maintain its sustainability, PDP will firmly pursue the expansion of its program offerings in areas such as; instructor-led training, web-based training and webinars, self-paced training, mobile learning, and blended learning.

-As PDP examines new opportunities to support workforce development, which remains its central focus, the following factors will influence the design of future programs.
+As PDP examines new opportunities to support workforce development, which will remain its central concentration, certain factors will influence the design of future programs.
 Selecting the most suitable format and delivery methodologies to meet the needs of its highly diversified training audience remains critical.
-This may range from weeklong, formalized training programs to on-demand, mobile learning, including training manuals, help systems, performance supports that allow trainees to access the information they need on demand, and offering a variety of distance learning alternatives.
+This may range from weeklong, formalized training programs to on-demand, mobile learning, including training manuals, help systems, performance supports that allow trainees to access critical information needed on demand, and a variety of relevant distance learning alternatives.

-PDP anticipates further expanding its portfolio through ongoing collaboration with the Center for International Development (CID), the School of Social Welfare (SSW), the School of Public Health (SPH), the College of Emergency Preparedness, Homeland Security and Cybersecurity (CEHC), Albany Law School, Rockefeller College, and other University centers.
-These efforts will focus on intensifying its e-learning training platform, developing leadership development programs for the public workforce, expanding its workforce impact evaluations, and pursuing collaborative grants and contracts, which address the needs of continuing professional education for the public sector.
+PDP anticipates further expanding its portfolio through ongoing collaboration with the Rockefeller College of Public Affairs and Policy, the School of Social Welfare (SSW), the School of Public Health (SPH), the College of Emergency Preparedness, Homeland Security and Cybersecurity (CEHC), and other University centers.
+These efforts will focus on intensifying its e-learning training platform, expanding media production work, offering leadership development programs for the public workforce, expanding its workforce impact evaluations, and pursuing collaborative grants and contracts that address the needs of continuing professional education for the public sector.

-PDP’s approach to these ambitious initiatives will not displace its unending commitment to meet its primary mission of serving the public and not-for-profit workforce in New York State.
+PDP will undertake these initiatives while continuing its commitment to first meet its primary mission of serving the public and not-for-profit workforce in New York State.